umutkonmus/instagram_photo_downloader/README.md

-# InstagramPhotoDownloader
+# Instagram Photo Downloader
-Simple program for download any instagram profile photo.
+Simple program for downloading any Instagram profile photo.

-You can download only ".exe" file and run or you can download or edit source code here.
+You can download only the ".exe" file and run it.
+Download or edit the source code here.

 ### USAGE

-Just enter username and PRESS download.
-Doesn't work with "enter" or something.
+Just enter your username and PRESS download.
+It doesn't work with "enter" or something.

 ![image](https://user-images.githubusercontent.com/77108177/136167368-7f65944d-5f69-46e9-ae81-63e21a62a423.png)